Home > Services > Crowns and Bridges

 There are other materials besides porcelain that we can use to make dental crowns, depending on what qualities are most important.
 For durability, cast gold can't be beat.
 However, this is not always the most aesthetic choice — especially towards the front of the mouth.
 Other possibilities include porcelain-fused-to-metal crowns (PFM), which have a metal interior for strength and a porcelain exterior for a more natural appearance, and all-porcelain crowns with zirconia, representing the strongest ceramic.
 We would be happy to discuss the pros and cons of these various options with you.

-For more immediate information about crowns and bridges, and to request an appointment, please call the dental practice of Robert Yee, DDS and Thomas & JoAnne Carr, DDS in Sunnyvale, CA at (408) 733-4473 today!
-Or submit a message or request through our site's contact form!
+For more immediate information about crowns and bridges, and to request an appointment, please call the dental practice of Robert Yee, DDS in Sunnyvale, CA at (408) 733-4473 today or submit a message or request through our site's contact form!

 Crowning or Capping a Tooth